top of page

 The benefits of acoustic performance from a double glazed window do not only come from that of the glass.
 However, the frame design, seal engagement and compression from locking systems play a vital role in overall performance.

-Another important figure to consider when assessing acoustic performance is the Air Infiltration (air-leakage) of a window product.
-A product with high Air infiltration is similar to leaving the window slightly ajar, it doesn’t matter how thick or much insulation it has– the sound finds a way around.
+Another important figure to consider when assessing acoustic performance is Air Infiltration, or the air leakage of a window.
+A product with high Air Infiltration is similar to leaving the window slightly ajar.
+It doesn’t matter how thick the insulation is, the sound finds a way around.

-Miglas Windows use bespoke seal designs and high-performance multipoint locking systems that ensure the sash is pulled in tightly against the seals to provide minimal air-leakage.
-For example, the Miglas product has an Air Infiltration window of 0.07 under AS2047 testing conditions, whilst a generic window on the market is 5.0 (over 70 times more air leakage!)
+Miglas windows use bespoke seal designs and high-performance multipoint locking systems, ensuring the sash is pulled in tight against the seals and there is minimal air leakage.
+Our Miglas AliClad windows have an Air Infiltration of 0.07 under AS2047 testing conditions, whilst a generic window on the market is 5.0 — over 70 times more air leakage!